babymastodon/6170_repo_management/README.md

 name, and "project" is the project name provided on the command line.
 Will give admin privilages of the repository to that user's team

+Addtionally, the new repository will be initialized with a clone of the github.com:6170/project_name.git repository.

     >> python run.py clone_repos project_name

 Clone all repos beloning to the supplied project_name and store them